TBD54566975/known-customer-credential/README.md

 This requirement is critical to the value proposition of using Verifiable Credentials within the context of KYC.
 Performing KYC has a non-negligible cost for financial institutions which can be drastically reduced by receiving the necessary PII in a format that has been provably verified by a trusted third party.

 > [!IMPORTANT]
-> A significantly hairy but equally critical aspect to consider here is scenarios wherein an individual possesses one or more "Identity Wallet" mobile applications where credentials are stored
+> We will need to consider scenarios wherein an individual possesses one or more "Identity Wallet" mobile applications that store credentials

 > [!IMPORTANT]
-> another hairy but critical aspect to consider are flows where a mobile application that is _not_ an identity wallet initiates the IDV process with a PFI
+> We will need to consider issuance _to_ and presentation _from_ identity wallets that did not initiate the flow

 ---

-3. **Must ensure that applications initiating KCC issuance / IDV flows for PFIs **do not** have to store, handle, relay PII through the initating application's backend systems**
+3. **Must ensure that applications initiating KCC issuance / IDV flows for PFIs **do not** have to store, handle, or relay PII through the initating application's backend systems**

+Necessitating that PII come in contact with an application's backend systems introduces undesired complexity for many use-cases (e.g. self-custodial wallets that wish to provide on/off-ramps to their users without owning customer relationships)

 ---

-4. **Must support scenarios wherein an individual that already has an account with the PFI (created out of band) does not have to go through IDV again**
+4. **Must prevent individuals who already have a pre-existing account with a PFI from having to go through IDV again**

+A PFI could be a bank that an individual already has an account with.
+In this scenario, The individual should be able to _log in_ to their pre-existing account via webview vs. having to go through IDV again.

 ---

 5. **Must make use of pre-existing standards wherever possible.**

-There's no point in re-inventing the wheel where it's not necessary.
-Re-using well established pre-existing standards increases the likelihood of reducing friction for Issuers and Holders
+Interoperability is critical for the ecosystem as a whole.
+This is also an implied requirement  in order to leverage credentials that are already being issued/presented using pre-existing standards

+---

 # Implementation Details